HL7/US-Core-STU3/pages/_includes/us-core-condition-intro.md

 #### Examples

- - [Condition-hc1]Condition-hc1.html) this is an example of a condition categorized as a "problem"
+ - [Condition-hc1](Condition-hc1.html) is an example of a condition categorized as a "problem"
- - [Condition-example]Condition-example.html) this is an example of a condition categorized as a "health-concern"
+ - [Condition-example](Condition-example.html) is an example of a condition categorized as a "health-concern"

 [Condition]: http://build.fhir.org/condition.html
 [extensible]: http://build.fhir.org/terminologies.html#extensible